wggns/Cloud-Security-Homelab/documentation/01-OS-install.md

 Now Wait until Rufus displays DONE before removing the USB drive.

 4. Boot from USB (HP EliteDesk Mini PC)

-Insert USB drive into Mini PC
+>Insert USB drive into Mini PC

-Power on the machine

-Immediately press ESC repeatedly

-When the Startup Menu appears, press F9 (Boot Device Options)
+>power on and immediately press ESC repeatedly and When the Startup Menu appears, press F9 (Boot Device Options)

-Select the USB drive
+>Select the USB drive

-Press Enter

-The system will boot into the Ubuntu Server installer.
+>Press enter then system will boot into the Ubuntu Server installer.

 5. Ubuntu Server Installation Configuration
-Language
+>Language
 English

-Keyboard
+>Keyboard
 English (US)

-Network Configuration

-If using Ethernet:

-DHCP automatically detected

-No manual configuration required

-If using WiFi:

-Select SSID

-Enter WiFi password
+For the network configuration
+If using Ethernet then DHCP automatically detected and no manual configuration required.
+If you are using WiFi then select SSID then enter WiFi password.

-6. Storage Configuration
+Storage Configuration

-Select:

-Use entire disk

-Automatic partitioning

-⚠️ Note: This will erase the previous operating system (Windows) and install Ubuntu Server as the primary OS.

-7. Install OpenSSH Server (Critical Step)
+Then Select Use entire disk, Automatic partitioning This will erase the previous operating system (Windows) and install Ubuntu Server as the primary OS.
+Then install OpenSSH Server (Critical Step)

 During installation, select:

-✔ Install OpenSSH Server
+Install OpenSSH Server

 This enables:

-Remote administration
+>Remote administration

-SSH access from Kali Linux
+>SSH access from Kali Linux

-Secure management from the monitoring laptop
+>Secure management from the monitoring laptop

-Brute-force simulation testing
+>Brute-force simulation testing

-Log-based intrusion detection validation
+>Log-based intrusion detection validation

 This step is essential for a cybersecurity lab environment.

 8. Final Installation Steps
 After installation completes:

-Remove USB flash drive
+>Remove USB flash drive

-Press Enter to reboot
+>Press Enter to reboot

-The system will now boot from the internal SSD.
+>The system will now boot from the internal SSD.

-You should see:
+>You should see:

 Ubuntu 22.04 LTS login: